 Begin to scrutinize your budget and eliminate anything that’s unnecessary from it.
-My absolute favorite way to spot holes in my budget is to organize my spending by categories using the free Personal Capital app.
+My favorite way to spot holes in a budget is to organize my spending by categories using free money management apps like Mint.
 Identifying areas to cut back becomes obvious when you sort your spending by category like this.

 Another way to recession proof your budget is to pretend that you’re unemployed.
 Going through your budget as if you were unemployed is an easy way to identify all of the fluff that you can eliminate.
 Once you’ve eliminated those expense from your budget, use the extra cash to pay down debts or build your up your emergency fund.

 When you’re in debt, the money you make belongs to someone else.
 And when you’re going through tough times financially, the last thing you can afford to do is give your money away to someone else.